finite-element/finite-element-course/doc/source/9_mixed_problems.rst

    what has been covered in lectures and labs.

    This exercise is not a part of the third year version of this module.

+This material will be released by the middle of the term.